Eligoze75/Amazon_InsightCart/results/milestone1_discussion.md

 **Are there cases where semantic search fails?**

-Yes — query 8 (`best Nintendo console under 300`).
+Yes, query 8 (`best Nintendo console under 300`).
 The price constraint "under 300" cannot be encoded into a single vector, so semantic search ignores it.
 Nintendo hardware is also underrepresented in the dataset (Nintendo limits third-party Amazon listings), so neither retriever can surface the expected products regardless of method.

 **Are the top results actually useful for the user's intent?**